Pokémon Go: Pre-release

-The concept for the game was conceived in 2014 by Satoru Iwata of Nintendo and Tsunekazu Ishihara of The Pokémon Company as an April Fools' Day collaboration with Google, called the Google Maps: Pokémon Challenge.
-Ishihara was a fan of developer Niantic's previous transreality game, Ingress, and saw the game's concept as a perfect match for the Pokémon series.
-Niantic, a subsidiary of Google, used the crowdsourced data from Ingress to populate the locations for PokéStops and gyms within Pokémon Go, data from Google Maps to spawn specific Pokémon on certain terrain, and map display from OpenStreetMap since December 2017.
-The game's application logic uses the open source Kubernetes system - and due to the game's sheer scale of users, a number of bugs with the Kubernetes system was discovered and later fixed.
+The concept of Pokémon Go was conceived in 2014 by Satoru Iwata of Nintendo and Tsunekazu Ishihara of The Pokémon Company as an April Fools' Day collaboration with Google, called the Google Maps: Pokémon Challenge.
+Ishihara was a fan of developer Niantic's previous transreality game, Ingress, and viewed the concept of the game as a perfect match for the Pokémon series.
+Niantic, a subsidiary of Google, used the crowdsourced data from Ingress to populate the locations for PokéStops and Gyms within Pokémon Go, data from Google Maps to spawn specific Pokémon on certain terrain, and map display from OpenStreetMap since December 2017.
+The game's application logic uses the open-source Kubernetes system—and due to the game's sheer scale of users at the time, a large number of issues with the Kubernetes system were discovered and later resolved.
 Niantic was spun off from Google as an independent company in 2015 following the company reorganization into Alphabet Inc.

-In 2015, Ishihara dedicated his speech at the game's announcement on September 10 to Iwata, who had died two months earlier.
-Tatsuo Nomura, who joined Niantic in 2015 after he developed the Google Maps Pokémon Challenge, acted as Director and Product Manager for the game.
-The game's soundtrack was written by longtime Pokémon series composer, Junichi Masuda, who also assisted with some of the game's design.
-Among the game's graphic designers was Dennis Hwang, who previously created the logo of Gmail while working for Google.
+In 2015, Ishihara dedicated his speech at the game's announcement on September 10 to Iwata, who had died two months prior.
+Tatsuo Nomura, who joined Niantic in 2015 following his development of the Google Maps Pokémon Challenge, acted as a director and product manager for the game.
+The game's soundtrack was written by longtime Pokémon series composer Junichi Masuda, who helped with some of the game's design as well.
+Among the game's graphic designers was Dennis Hwang, who previously produced the logo of Gmail while working for Google.

-On March 4, 2016, Niantic announced a Japan-exclusive beta test would begin later that month, allowing players to assist in refining the game before its full release.
+On March 4, 2016, Niantic announced a Japan-exclusive beta test would start later that month, allowing its players' assistance with the game's testing and improvement prior to its public release.
 The beta test was later expanded to other countries.
 On April 7, it was announced that the beta would expand to Australia and New Zealand.
-Then, on May 16, the signups for the field test were opened to the United States.
-The test came to an end on June 30.
+Then, on May 16, 2016, the signups for the field test were opened to the United States.
+The test concluded on June 30, 2016.